Peanut Crossing History

 REDEVELOPMENT FROM INDUSTRIAL TO MIXED-USE

 The Peanut Crossing project is being redeveloped by Echelon Resources, an experienced development team with a long history of success with adaptive reuse projects.
 This project utilizes both federal and Virginia historic rehabilitation tax credits which require that any significant historic features be preserved and highlighted.
 The project plans will be reviewed in detail by both the Virginia Department of Historic Resources and the National Park Service, with regards to compliance with the U.S. Secretary of the Interior’s Standards for Rehabilitation.
-Project delivery of Phase 1 is expected in Fall 2020, with many more phases following.
+Project delivery of Phase 1 is expected in Late Spring/Early Summer 2021, with many more phases following.
 For more information and tours, please Contact Us.

 The Suffolk Peanut Company constitutes what is likely the largest and most intact historic peanut processing complex in Virginia.
 The Suffolk Peanut Company was the first successful peanut company in the region and many of the resources in the current complex date to within a few years of the founding of the company in 1898.
 The warehouses and processing buildings represent the full range of functions historically associated with the site and result in a property with a high degree of integrity and significance.
 The Suffolk Peanut Company is on the Virginia Landmarks Register and the National Register of Historic Places.
 It meets Criterion A for Industry as a rare intact peanut processing facility and representative of an industry which once dominated the economy of southeast Virginia.
 It meets Criterion A for Transportation with the two pronged railroad spur and long loading dock abutting the historic Norfolk & Western railroad line.
 Finally, it is eligible for Criterion C as an outstanding example of an intact peanut processing facility with numerous early resources with strong integrity.
 The period of significance runs from 1903, the date of the earliest extant resource, to 1968 when the facility was sold to Goldkist ending its link to the historically-important Suffolk Peanut Company.